agg23/SwiftNES/README.md

 In order to keep the system simple, the various components making up the NES (the CPU, PPU, and APU) are emulated on a cycle-by-cycle basis, using the CPU clock cycle as the base tick.
 This has the added bonus of increasing the similarity to the inner workings of the NES.

 In order to verify the accuracy of each SwiftNES build, the project includes a unit testing system using XCTest that automatically tests SwiftNES against verified NES test ROMs (see [this collection](https://github.com/christopherpow/nes-test-roms)).
-Although some of the NES test ROMs in the above repo are not actively being tested, the emulator passes 62 of the 72 tests that are run, with this number rising every day.
+Although some of the ROMs in the above repo are not actively being tested, the emulator passes 66 of the 78 automated tests, with this number rising every day.

 ## Challenges